structuralbioinformatics/ModCRE/README.md

 2) Option 2, step by step:
 ------------------------

--> Get data of TF sequences:  input sequences and separated Fasta files
+* Get data of TF sequences:  input sequences and separated Fasta files

 nn_get_data.sh

--> Obtain models
+* Obtain models

 nn_model_tfs.sh

--> Copy sequences in pbm/sequences folder
+* Copy sequences in pbm/sequences folder

 \cp nearest_neighbour/sequences/* pbm/sequences

--> Obtain theoretical PWMs of each TF
+* Obtain theoretical PWMs of each TF

 nn_pwm_tfs.sh

--> Get the input file for models of PWMs
+* Get the input file for models of PWMs

 nn_get_data_mdl.sh

--> Calculate the nearest neighbours in a cluster
+* Calculate the nearest neighbours in a cluster

 nn_parallel.sh

--> Runs each confdition of NN
+* Runs each confdition of NN

--> Compare by ranks
+* Compare by ranks

-->results for the comparison are in nearest_neighbour/PLOT_NORMAL_RANK
+*results for the comparison are in nearest_neighbour/PLOT_NORMAL_RANK

 nn_s3N.sh

--> Compare by rank-enrichment
+* Compare by rank-enrichment

--> Results for the comparison are in nearest_neighbour/PLOT_NORMAL_RANKENRICHED
+* Results for the comparison are in nearest_neighbour/PLOT_NORMAL_RANKENRICHED

 nn_s5N.sh